What better time than the start of a new financial year to review your financial calendar.

 How To Set Up A Personal Financial Calendar

-I’m going to assume that you don’t have a financial calendar and outline below 5 Steps you can take to create your first financial calendar.
+I’m going to assume that you don’t have a financial calendar and outline below the five steps you can take to create your first financial calendar.

 You can start your calendar whenever you want.
-Although I find it works well to have one ready to go for the start of each year.
-That’s just me though…
+Although I find it works well to have one ready to go for the start of each year or financial year.

 Step One: Your current financial position.